Swordfish90/cheap-upscaling-triangulation/README.md

 ## Results

 Here you can find some results.
-On the left you can see the input image, while on the right the image processed with **CUT2**.
+The left half is the input image, while the right half is the processed image using **CUT2**.

 ||||
 |---|---|---|